 When you export photos, you create new files that include Develop module adjustments and other changes you’ve made to the photos’ XMP metadata.
 When exporting, you can choose a photo’s filename, color space, pixel dimensions, and resolution.
 You can save export settings as presets for reuse.

-In addition, the Publish Services panel allows you to export and upload JPEG photos directly from Lightroom to photo-sharing websites.
+In addition, you can use the Publish Services panel to export and upload JPEG photos directly from Lightroom to photo-sharing websites.
 You can also upload layouts from the Book module to Blurb.com.
-See Post photos online using publish services and Create a photo book | Lightroom 5.
+See Post photos online using publish services and Create photo books.